 Day trip to Sintra

 The next stop on our week-long Portugal couples’ trip was Sintra, a mountain town I was dying to see!
-Why?
-Find out in part II of my Portugal post - coming soon!
+Find out why in part II of my Portugal post!

 About Annum Munir